ZiaChiu/SimpleSqlEngine/Readme.md

 arguments:
 - `db_path`: The name of the db file to query.
-- `query`: the query statements which will do in db.
+- `query`: the query statements which will be executed in the DB.

 ```python
 from db import *